American College of Clinical Pharmacy

 • ACCP-Cosponsored Home Study Programs (i.e., Oncology Review Course cosponsored with ASHP):

-Statements of credit for continuing pharmacy education to participants will be available on ACPE's CPE Monitor within 3 working days of completion of the Web-based post test.
+Statements of credit for continuing pharmacy education to participants will be available on ACPE's CPE Monitor within 3 working days of completion of the Web-based posttest.